brorarangers/brorarangers.github.io/_reports/2016/2016-10-22-clyde-home-report.md

 There's romance, excitement and adventures to be had in the Scottish Cup, and we are disappointed not to be taking a further part in that this season.
 However, our visitors felt we could easily hold our own in League 2, and that is where our focus lies.

-Our next game is at home against Clachnacuddin on the 29th October, but before that we have our all important [AGM](/2016/10/11/annual-general-meeting/) at 7pm on Tueday 25th in the Social Club.
+Our next game is at home against Clachnacuddin on the 29th October, but before that we have our all important [AGM](/2016/10/11/annual-general-meeting/) at 7pm on Tuesday 25th in the Social Club.
 We'd love to see you at both.